Privatehive/gcp-hosted-github-runner/README.md

 ```

 > [!IMPORTANT]
-> After a successful initial setup you should remove the `runner_webhook_config` output because it prints the webhook secret.
+> After a successful initial setup you should remove the `runner_webhook_config` output because it prints the webhook secret(s).
 Also make sure that the Terraform state file is stored in a safe place (e.g. in a [Cloud Storage bucket](https://cloud.google.com/docs/terraform/resource-management/store-state)).
 The state file contains the webhook secret as plaintext.

 #### 2. Configure GitHub webhook

 Have a look at the Terraform output `runner_webhook_config`.
-There you find the Cloud Run webhook url and secret.
-Now switch to your GitHub Organization settings and create a [new Organization webhook](https://docs.github.com/en/webhooks/using-webhooks/creating-webhooks#creating-an-organization-webhook):
+There you find the Cloud Run webhook payload url(s) and the associated webhook secret(s).
+For each output line you have to create either an [Enterprise](https://docs.github.com/en/enterprise-cloud@latest/webhooks/using-webhooks/creating-webhooks#creating-a-global-webhook-for-a-github-enterprise), [Organization]((https://docs.github.com/en/webhooks/using-webhooks/creating-webhooks#creating-an-organization-webhook)) or [Repository](https://docs.github.com/en/enterprise-cloud@latest/webhooks/using-webhooks/creating-webhooks#creating-a-repository-webhook) webhook:
 * Fill in the Payload URL (from the Terraform output)
 * Select Content type "application/json"
 * Fill in the Secret (from the Terraform output)